softcarehub/Research-Guide/README.md

 13. Import notebook into jupyter notebook
 14. open already created Notebook in jupyter notebook
 15. keyboard shortcuts in jupyter notebook
+> # Classical Machine Learning
+- Three types of Machine Learning
+1. `Supervised Learning`
+- Level required(output): Level means what we are going to predict that we know the value
+- classification, regression problem
+- Develop predictive model based on both input and output data
+2. `Unsupervised Learning`
+- Not Level required(output)
+- clustering
+- If there don't have level then it will be unsupervised learning
+- Group and interpret data based only on input data
+3. `Reinforcement Learning`
+- first learn then take action

+> # Deep Learning